AccessDenied in psutil

 Share it with:

-Python Environment Variables: getenv() vs. environ[ ]
+Python Environment Variables: getenv() vs. environ[]

-Let’s try it out:
+Let’s try it:

 For python environment variables with os.environ[key], do the following: export MY_VAR="test", python3 -i, import os and os.environ["MY_VAR"].
 This should yield 'test'.